lucabortoluzzi921/compl_reti/LAB-K1/README.md

 # LAB-K1.
 Docker hands-on

 Aim of this lab activity is to become familiar with the basic commands of `docker`, required in the following labs.

-NOTE WELL: if you work on the PCs in Dijkstra room, it is advisable to use always the same PC for the whole course, as your files will be stored on that machine (only).
+NOTE WELL: If you work on the PCs in Dijkstra's room, it is advisable to always use the same PC for the whole course, as your files will be stored on that machine (only).

 ON DIJKSTRA PCs:
 To access the Ubuntu virtual machine (VM) in the Dykstra lab using a PC: